brooklynrail/brooklynrail-platform/content/events/2022/08/publishing-in-transit-autonomedia.md

 ---
 title: "Publishing-in-Transit: Autonomedia"
-deck: Featuring Jim Fleming and Cole Swensen
+deck: Featuring Jim Fleming, Lewanne Jones, and Cole Swensen
-summary: Autonomedia Founding Editor and Publisher Jim Fleming joins poet and Rail Contributor Cole Swensen for a conversation.
+summary: Autonomedia Founding Editor and Publisher Jim Fleming and documentary filmmaker Lewanne Jones joins poet and Rail Contributor Cole Swensen for a conversation.
 We conclude with a poetry reading by Alyn Mare.
 people:
   - person: jim-fleming
   - person: lewanne-jones